winnpixie/unreflector/README.md

 # unreflector
-.NET Reflector Trial Hacker
+.NET Reflector Trial Refresher

-## How and Why?
+## Why?
-It deletes the registry key used for trial management.
-I don't feel like paying for .NET Reflector.
+I don't like paying for software.

+## How?
+UnReflector deletes the Windows Registry Key used for product licensing.
+- .NET Reflector automatically generates a key if one doesn't exist, creating a new trial period.